 [BLANK]

-[ A print of eighteen multicolored dots of differing sizes are arranged on a dark background.
+[ Artwork description: A print of eighteen multicolored dots of differing sizes are arranged on a dark background.
 Four rows of larger dots cross the frame horizontally in rows of three.
 Three rows of smaller dots are arranged between the rows of larger dots.
 The dots are arranged on four textured lines of the same color as the background. ]

 Garo Antreasian